 Tree Lighting: On Officer’s Row, a giant evergreen tree is lit for the holidays, a festive tradition going back more than a century.

-Christmas Dinner: Bring a hearty appetite to the Old Faithful Snow Lodge and enjoy a special holiday dinner on December 25.
+Holiday Dinner: Bring a hearty appetite to the Old Faithful Snow Lodge and enjoy a special holiday dinner on December 25 or December 31.
 Afterwards, sing holiday carols and enjoy live piano music.

 Christmas at Lamar: The Yellowstone Forever Institute offers a holiday retreat each year at the Lamar Buffalo Ranch.
 Participants spend Christmas relaxing with kindred spirits, searching for wildlife such as wolves, elk, and bison, and taking snowshoe rambles through the snowy wonderland that is the Lamar Valley.
 The program includes instruction by a Yellowstone Forever Institute instructor and the main dish for a potluck dinner on Christmas Day.